homanchou/xr/book/build-your-own-webvr-site.md

 mix local.hex
 mix archive.install hex phx_new
 ```
+I'm using Phoenix 1.7.10.
+You should use the same versions as I am using if you want to follow along.
+I assume the code generators will produce the same code for you as it does for me.

 ## Create Your Project Directory
 An empty Phoenix project will serve as the home for all of our code.
 We'll start with a self-sufficient monolith, and only reach for other technologies when the need arises.